Angelo Mathews: Captaincy in all formats (2013–2017)

 On 16 November 2014, Mathews scored his first ODI century against India at Ranchi.
-He hit four boundaries and ten huge sixes but finally ended up on the losing side with a century made by Indian skipper Virat Kohli.
+He hit four boundaries and ten huge sixes but finally ended up on the losing team with a century made by Indian skipper Virat Kohli.
 Under the captaincy of Mathews, however, lost all the matches in the 5 ODI series against India in 2014.
 This is the largest loss by Sri Lanka in a bilateral series.

 The year 2014 was the limelight of Mathew's captaincy, where Sri Lanka won many bilateral ODI series and also the 2014 Asia Cup.
 That year, he became the most successful ODI captain with 20 wins out of 32 matches and 62.50% of winning percentage.
 For his performances in 2014, he was named as captain of the World Test XI by ICC.
 He was also named in the Cricbuzz XI of the year.

 On 11 March 2015, during the last pool A match in 2015 ICC Cricket World Cup, against Scotland, Mathews scored the fastest fifty by a Sri Lankan in World Cups, and third fastest ODI fifty by a Sri Lankan after Sanath Jayasuriya and Kusal Perera.
 His fifty came from just 20 balls, which includes five sixes and one four.

 Mathews was able to bring the team to the quarter-finals of the World Cup 2015 under his captaincy, where they lost the quarter-final against South Africa on 18 March 2015.
 This defeat was Sri Lanka's first loss in World Cups after 2003, without reaching for the semi-finals.